Thrips on Viburnum

 I had a severe bout of thrips on my viburnum over summer and seem to have managed it with spray.
 Is it likely it will return as the weather warms up?
 If so, what can I do now?
-And lastly, will the frosts destroy existing insects?
+Also will the frosts destroy existing insects?

 Many viburnum species are very prone to thrips, particularly in warmer parts of the country and sheltered sections of gardens.
 There was a time 30-40 years ago when thrips, along with a number of insects, were destroyed by heavy frosts, however unfortunately this no longer appears to be the case.